alefranzoni/inscraper/README.md

 - [Donate](#donate)

 ## Requirements
 As mentioned above, this tool uses Python and Playwright to do its job.
 Therefore, you need to have `Python3` ([How to install](https://www.python.org/downloads/)) and `PIP` installed.
-Additionally, you will also need to have `Playwright` installed.
+Additionally, you will also need to have `Playwright` installed and a few more libraries.

 Finally, as the list of followers/following cannot be opened or viewed anonymously, i.e. without being logged in to Instagram, you will need to have valid credentials to log in.